 Tax invoices must meet the requirements as per guidance issued by the Australian Taxation Office.

-A separate certification signed by you is required for each invoice submitted.
+A separate claim (including certification) is required for each invoice submitted.

 MaPS generally conducts an assessment of communications material once it is claimed.
 This is in addition to any optional pre-claim assessment process.